exyte/SVGView/README.md

 # Overview

-The goal of this project is to bring full power of SVG to Apple's platforms.
-The framework parse SVG file and represent content with SwiftUI.
-It gives you ability not only render SVG file, but also interact with it, handle user input and use power of SwiftUI to put your art in motion.
+The goal of this project is to bring the full power of SVG to Apple platforms.
+The framework can parse SVG files and represent their content in SwiftUI.
+It provides you with an ability to not only render SVG files, but also add interactivity to them, handle user input and use SwiftUI to put your art into motion.

 # Usage